milvus-io/milvus/docs/developer_guides/chap01_system_overview.md

 * a query language specifies data definition, data manipulation, and data query, where data definition includes create, drop, and data manipulation includes insert, upsert, delete, and data query falls into three types, primary key search, approximate nearest neighbor search (ANNS), ANNS with predicates.

 The requests' execution order is strictly in accordance with their issue-time order.
-We take proxy's issue time as a requst's issue time.
+We take proxy's issue time as a request's issue time.
 For a batch request, all its sub-requests share a same issue time.
 In cases there are multiple proxies, issue time from different proxies are regarded as coming from a central clock.

 Transaction is currently not supported by Milvus.

 A batch insert/delete is guaranteed to become visible atomically.